psanan/website/website/content/the-century-playlist.rst

 To serve as a timer for this game, it was common practice to compile a playlist consisting of 1-minute snippets of various songs.
 Every time the music changes, one is free to enjoy another 1-2 ounces of the finest beer that as little money as possible can buy.

 These playlists usually consisted of contemporary hits, but in about 2007 I had the idea to compile something more ambitious.
 What if each song in the playlist was *about* a different number from 1 to 100?
-My interest in drinking beer has faded, but my interest in music has not.
-Fortunately, such a playlist has healthier applications: you can listen while running or use it to time circuit exercises.
+My interest in drinking beer has faded, but fortunately, such a playlist has healthier applications: you can listen while running or time exercises with it.

 The general rules were established as I compiled a first version: